Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-eliveoak/README.md

-# CPE 1040 - Introduction to Computer Engeneering
+# CPE 1040 - Introduction to Computer Engineering

 ## Assignment: Migrating micro:bit Programming from Blocks to JavaScript